The Fear Of Running Out Of Money In Retirement Is Overblown

 In addition to investing in stocks and bonds through your 401k, I recommend diversifying into real estate as well.
 Real estate is a core asset class that has proven to build long-term wealth for Americans.
 Real estate is a tangible asset that provides utility and a steady stream of income if you own rental properties.

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eREITs.
-Fundrise has been around since 2012 and manages over $3.5 billion for over 500,000 investors.
+Fundrise has been around since 2012 and manages about $3 billion for over 500,000 investors.
 The platform invests primarily in residential and industrial real estate in the Sunbelt, where valuations are lower and yields are higher.
 For most people, investing in a eREIT is the easiest way to gain real estate exposure in a low volatile way.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with potentially higher growth due to job growth and demographic trends.
 You can build your own select real estate portfolio with CrowdStreet.